ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 ## Types of RO-Crate

-There are two classes of RO-Crate:
+There are two classes of RO-Crate detailed below:

-1. Regular RO-Crate
-2. Rootless RO-Crate

-A **Regular RO-Crate**  is a crate that is stored on a typical hierarchical file system (e.g. `/files/shared/crates/my-crate-01/` or `c:\Users\alice\Desktop\crate-01\`), exposed as a web resource within a folder structure (e.g. `https://www.researchobject.org/2021-packaging-research-artefacts-with-ro-crate/`), or archived in another way that would support relative file paths such as `example/data.txt` (including [packaging](appendix/implementation-notes.md#combining-with-other-packaging-schemes) like ZIP files, BagIt, OCFL).
+**Regular RO-Crate**

-A _Regular RO-Crate_ has a well-defined _RO-Crate Root directory_ which can carry a _payload_ of local [data entities](data-entities.md) as regular files (combined with [Web-based Data Entities](data-entities.html#web-based-data-entities) where needed).
-The payload is  described within the _RO-Crate Metadata File_.
-This type of RO-Crate can be suitable for long-term preservation, transfer and publishing, as the metadata is stored alongside its payload.
+: A crate that has a well-defined _RO-Crate Root directory_ and can carry an **explicit payload** of local [data entities](data-entities.md) as regular files (combined with [Web-based Data Entities](data-entities.html#web-based-data-entities) where needed).
+This type of RO-Crate can be suitable for long-term preservation, transfer and publishing, as the _RO-Crate Metadata File_ is stored alongside the crate's payload.

+**Detached RO-Crate**
-A **Rootless RO-Crate** is a crate without a defined payload directory.
-In this kind of crate, all URI references are absolute.
-This type of crate may be suitable for use with dynamic web service APIs and repositories that do not support hierarchical URIs.
-As these crates can only contain [Web-based Data Entities](data-entities.html#web-based-data-entities), the payload is implicit and must be individually preserved/transferred/archived independent of the _RO-Crate Metadata File_.
+: A crate without a defined payload directory.
+In this kind of crate, all data references are absolute.
+This approach may be suitable for use with dynamic web service APIs and repositories that can't preserve file paths.
+As the data of these crates can only be [Web-based Data Entities](data-entities.html#web-based-data-entities), the **payload is implicit** and must be preserved/transferred/archived independent of the _RO-Crate Metadata File_.

+In both types of crates the metadata is completed with [contextual entities](contextual-entities.md) that further describe the relationships and context of the data to form a _Research Object_.

 ## Regular RO-Crate

+A **Regular RO-Crate** is used to contain and describe a _payload_ of files and directories, among with their contextual information.

+A _Regular RO-Crate_ can be stored and published in multiple ways depending on its use:
+* On a typical hierarchical _file system_ (e.g. `/files/shared/crates/my-crate-01/`)
+* Exposed as a _Web resource_ within a folder structure (e.g. <https://www.researchobject.org/2021-packaging-research-artefacts-with-ro-crate/>)
+* [_Packaged_](appendix/implementation-notes.md#combining-with-other-packaging-schemes) within a ZIP file, BagIt archive or OCFL structure
+* _Archived_ as a set of named files in other ways (e.g. Zenodo deposit)

+A valuable feature of the _Regular RO-Crate_ approach is that the metadata is preserved when a crate is transferred between these types of storage/publication systems.

-The structure a _Regular RO-Crate_ MUST follow is:
+The file path structure a _Regular RO-Crate_ MUST follow is:

 ```
 <RO-Crate root directory>/